Proposed silica sand mine should only move forward after more study on drinking water risk: commission | CBC News

 But a motion to enter into a development agreement with the company did not pass, sending discussions between council and Sio Silica back to the drawing table.

-Sio Silica has said the operation would not harm the environment and could bringin in billions of dollars to Manitoba's economy.
+Sio Silica has said the operation would not harm the environment and could bring in billions of dollars to Manitoba's economy.